Adoption of the Gregorian calendar: Alaska

 Alaska remained on the Julian calendar along with the rest of Russia until 1867, when the territory was sold to the United States.
 At noon on Saturday, 7 October 1867 (Julian), the date changed to Friday, 18 October 1867 (Gregorian).
 Although the Julian calendar was 12 days behind the Gregorian calendar, only 11 days were skipped because Alaska also moved from the Eurasian side of the International Date Line to the American side.

-Countries that used lunisolar calendars
+Polities with lunisolar calendars

 Adoption in East Asia

 Japan, Korea, and China started using the Gregorian calendar on 1 January 1873, 1 January 1896, and 1 January 1912, respectively.

 They previously used lunisolar calendars.
 The Old Style and New Style dates in these countries usually mean the older lunisolar dates and the newer Gregorian calendar dates respectively.
 In these countries, the old style calendars were similar but not all the same.
 The Arabic numerals may be used for both calendar dates in modern Japanese and Korean languages, but not for Chinese old-style dates.